ImKKingshuk/LockKnife/README.md

 ## Disclaimer

-🌟🌟🌟 "The developer of **LockKnife: The Ultimate Android Password Tool** is not responsible for any misuse or illegal activities conducted with this tool.
-Use at your own risk." 🌟🌟🌟
+**LockKnife: The Ultimate Android Password Tool** is developed for research and educational purposes.
+It should be used responsibly and in compliance with all applicable laws and regulations.
+The developer of this tool is not responsible for any misuse or illegal activities conducted with this tool.

-### Note

 Password recovery tools should only be used for legitimate purposes and with proper authorization.
 Using such tools without proper authorization is illegal and a violation of privacy.
 Ensure proper authorization before using LockKnife for password recovery or data extraction.
 Always adhere to ethical hacking practices and comply with all applicable laws and regulations.

-## Acknowledgments
+## License

-**LockKnife: The Ultimate Android Password Tool** is developed for research and educational purposes.
-It should be used responsibly and in compliance with all applicable laws and regulations.
-The developer of this tool is not responsible for any misuse of this tool.

-Feel free to contribute to the project by reporting issues or submitting pull requests!
+This project is licensed under the GPL-3.0-or-later License.

-### 😊 Happy Android Password Recovery with LockKnife! 😊
+<h3 align="center">Happy Android Password Recovery with LockKnife! 🔒💫</h3>